Category Archives: Former Monarchies

 In late 1807, Spanish and Napoleonic forces threatened Portugal, causing Prince Regent João, in the name of his mother Queen Maria I, to move the royal court from Lisbon to Rio de Janeiro, in the Portuguese colony of Brazil.
 While in Brazil, Carlota Joaquina concocted another scheme.
 After Napoleon invaded Spain, King Fernando VII of Spain, Carlota Joaquina’s younger brother, was forced to abdicate and give the Spanish throne to Napoleon’s brother Joseph Bonaparte.
 Napoleon kept Fernando under guard in France for six years at the Château de Valençay until the Treaty of Valençay on December 11, 1813, provided for the restoration of Fernando as King of Spain.
 Between 1808 and 1812, Carlota Joaquina intended to replace her brother Fernando VII as Regent of Spain for the duration of his confinement and Joseph Bonaparte’s usurpation of the Spanish throne.
 She planned to send an army to occupy Buenos Aires on the Río de la Plata, in the Spanish colony of Argentina, and style herself “Queen of La Plata”.
 The plan failed as the Portuguese-Brazilian forces only managed to annex the eastern banks of the Rio de la Plata which remained part of the Empire of Brazil until the disputed land seceded in 1828 as the Republic of Uruguay.

-On March 20, 1816, Maria I, Queen of Portugal died, aged 81, at the Carmo Convent in Rio de Janeiro, Brazil, and Carlota Joaquina’s husband succeeded her as João VI, King of Portugal.
+On March 20, 1816, 81-year-old Maria I, Queen of Portugal died at the Carmo Convent in Rio de Janeiro, Brazil, and Carlota Joaquina’s husband succeeded her as João VI, King of Portugal.
 In 1821, after a series of revolutions and army mutinies in Portugal, João VI, under pressure from the Portuguese parliament, departed Brazil for Portugal, leaving behind his eldest son Pedro as Regent of Brazil.
 Upon his return to Portugal, João VI, under pressure, called a constitutional Cortes Gerais, consisting of all three estates – the nobility, clergy, and bourgeoisie – to draft a constitution that made Portugal a constitutional monarchy.
 João VI made vows to uphold the new constitution.
 However, João’s wife Carlota Joaquina had other ideas.

 Carlota Joaquina’s youngest son Miguel; Credit – Wikipedia

 Carlota Joaquina allied with her youngest son Miguel, who shared his mother’s conservative views.
 In 1824, using Miguel’s position as army commander, they took power and held João VI as a virtual prisoner in the palace.
 Carlota Joaquina tried to make João VI abdicate in favor of his son Miguel.
 João VI received help from a British naval fleet in the port.
 From aboard a Royal Navy warship, João VI reprimanded his son Miguel, deposed him from command of the army, and exiled him.
-João VI then returned to Bemposta Palace, reorganized the council of ministers, and showed generosity to the others who had rebelled.
+João VI then returned to Bemposta Palace, reorganized the council of ministers, and showed generosity to those who rebelled.
 Later in the year, another rebellion organized by João VI’s wife Carlota Joaquina was discovered and she was placed under house arrest in the Palace of Queluz.

 On March 4, 1826, after returning from a visit to the Jerónimos Monastery in Lisbon, João VI suddenly fell ill with symptoms that included vomiting and convulsions, and died on March 10, 1826, aged 58.
 Doctors could not definitively determine a cause of death but it was suspected that João VI had been poisoned.
 In 2000, a team of researchers exhumed the ceramic pot that contained João VI’s heart.
 An analysis of his heart detected enough arsenic to kill two people, confirming suspicions that João VI had been murdered.